figaw/praqma.com/_posts/2014-06-18-GiJeLi-tool-stack-howto.md

 ### Install Ruby with dev-kit
-Windows users must install Ruby, if it is not installed already.
+Windows users must install Ruby, if not installed already.
 Unlike Mac OS X, Ruby is not installed by default with the operating system, so most users will have to perform the following steps.
 Ruby can be easily installed with RubyInstaller.
 Download and run the latest version of the installer listed on the [RubyInstaller](http://rubyinstaller.org/downloads/) website.

 You will also need to install the latest DevKit, which is also available on the [RubyInstaller downloads page](http://rubyinstaller.org/downloads/).